Step 6. Specify Recovery Verification Options and Tests

 - In the Startup time section, specify the allowed boot time for the VM and timeout to initialize applications on the VM.

 Be careful when specifying the Maximum allowed boot time value.
 Typically, a VM started by a SureBackup job requires more time to boot than a VM started in the production environment.
-If an application is not initialized within the specified interval of time, the recovery verification process fails with the timeout error.
+If a VM is not initialized within the specified interval of time, the recovery verification process fails with the timeout error.
 If such error occurs, you need to increase the Maximum allowed boot time value and start the job again.

 - VM heartbeat is present.
 If you select this option, Veeam Backup & Replication will perform a heartbeat test for the verified VM.